 Located in the Golisano Gateway, Cyber Café offers Starbucks coffees, fresh baked pastries, hot breakfast sandwiches, Grab & Go salads and sandwiches, soups, snacks, and desserts.
 Cyber Café is open five days a week.

 Fisher Dining offers two meal exchange locations for student board meals.
 The Fisher Sub Shoppe in Murphy residential hall, offers subs made to order along with sides and beverages.
 A bagel bar is offered for breakfast including bagel sandwiches, beverages and sides.
-Breakfast is available 5 days a week and lunch and dinner Monday – Thursday.
-Located in Michaelhouse, the SONO Grill features our Latin American cuisine, simple, fresh and made to your specifications.
-SONO is opened five days a week.
+Breakfast and Lunch are available 5 days a week and dinner Monday – Thursday.
+In addition, lunch is available Saturday and Sunday.
+Located in the Michaelhouse, The SONO Grill features our Latin American cuisine, simple, fresh and made to your specifications.
+SONO is opened five days a week for lunch.

 The Pioch Commons Café offers a convenient Grab & Go location featuring Finger Lakes Coffees, and favorites from Cyber Cafe.
 Open five days a week.

-The OIT Service Desk, located in the basement of Kearney Hall with a satellite desk in Lavery Library, is the primary contact for all support issues and service requests.
+The OIT Service Desk, located in the basement of Kearney Hall, is the primary contact for all support issues and service requests.
 In addition to walk up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
 Current hours are posted on the OIT website.